jbemmel/srl-salt-minion-agent/README.md

 3. Initialize the application: ```make APPNAME=your-agent-name```
 4. [Python] Update 'requirements.txt' with any application specific Python dependencies like ```salt```
 5. Update ```lab/dev.clab.yml``` with any extra images and nodes like ```salt-master```
+6. Update the agent's YANG model to include any configuration parameters your agent needs, like ```master```
+7. Update the agent's application logic to do whatever it needs to do (like connect to the master)